rainkeebs/hubris-mv-case/README.md

 Uses 10x m2.5x4(ish)mm screws, [coriander plate](https://trashman.wiki/en/files), and PrimeKB feet.

-HHKB top has a 1.25u blocker on the left side, 1u on the right side.
+HHKB top has a 1.25u blocker on the left side, 1u on the right side. bottom-rain has a little rain cloud debossed on it :)

 As of the date this is last updated these files have been tested with 3D printing, and a CNC version is in production.